harishvc/tools/github/README.md

 ### Usage
 1. Non-Authenticated user
 2. Authenticated user
    Edit  GithubUserInfo to enter login and password.
-Comment our lines following "Non-Authenticated user"
+Comment our lines following "Non-Authenticated user" .
+As an authenticated user you will see more information.
 3. Run script
 ```
 $> python GithubUserInfo